suglasp/pwsh_child_pc_locker/README.md

 - "Shutdown", force the PC to shutdown.
 Killing all app's (this function needs Administator rights, otherwise it will be grayed out!)
 - "Disable Guard", this just quits the Child PC Locker utility.

+ALT+F4 is intercepted, so the Winform can not be closed by pressing this key combination.

 **Needed Sub-Folder**